M. Kontsevich's graph complex and the Grothendieck-Teichmueller Lie algebra: Graph operads and graph complexes

-Here, the class corresponding to $\R[n-j]$ is represented by a loop with $j$ edges, as in Figure \ref{fig:loops}. \end{prop} \begin{proof}[Sketch of proof] Part of the proof is copied from \cite{K4,K5}.
-First note that the differential does not produce any vertices of valence 1, nor can it produce tadpoles or multiple edges if there were none in the graph before.
+Here, the class corresponding to $\GF[n-j]$ is represented by a loop with $j$ edges, as in Figure \ref{fig:loops}. \end{prop} \begin{proof}[Sketch of proof] A part of the proof is already contained in \cite{K4,K5}.
+First note that the differential does not produce any vertices of valence $\leq 1$, nor can it produce tadpoles or multiple edges if there were none in the graph before.
 Assume a graph $\Gamma$ with all vertices at least trivalent is given.
-Then the differential $d\Gamma$ contains graphs with one bivalent vertex, one for every edge.
-However, each such graph comes twice with opposing signs.
+Then the differential $d\Gamma$ contains graphs with one bivalent vertex, one such graph for every edge.
+However, each such graph comes twice with opposing signs, from splitting either one of the adjacent vertices.
+Pictorially:

 Hence we can conclude that $d\GC_n\subset \GC_n$.
 This shows that $\GC_n$ is indeed a subcomplex.
-Similarly, Next Let $\GC_n^1$ be the space spanned by graphs having at least one vertex of valence $1$, and let $\GC_n^2$ be the space spanned by graphs having no vertex of valence one, but at least one vertex of valence two.
-Such vertices cannot be killed by the differential and hence we have decomposition (of complexes)
+Next Let $\GC_n^1$ be the space spanned by graphs having at least one vertex of valence $1$, and let $\GC_n^2$ be the space spanned by graphs having no vertex of valence one, but at least one vertex of valence two.
+Such vertices cannot be killed by the differential and hence we have a decomposition (of complexes)

 where $\GC_n^{\geq 3}$ is spanned by graphs containing only at least trivalent vertices.